pjbackcoding/job-scraper/README.md

 # Real Estate Job Scraper for Paris

-An enhanced Python-based web scraper that collects real estate job listings in Paris from multiple job search websites and saves them to a JSON file.
-This scraper includes several reliability and safety features to ensure successful data collection and prevent issues.
+An enhanced Python-based web scraper that collects real estate job listings in Paris from multiple job search websites.
+The scraper includes both a command-line interface and a modern graphical user interface (GUI), allowing you to easily configure and run scraping operations and export results to JSON or Excel.

 ## Features

+### Data Collection Features
 - Scrapes real estate job listings from multiple sources:
   - Indeed France
   - LinkedIn